Qiskit/qiskit-ibmq-provider/README.md

 ## Updating to the new IBM Quantum Experience

-Since November 2019 (and with version `0.4` of this `qiskit-ibmq-provider` package), the IBMQProvider only supports the new [IBM Quantum Experience], dropping support for the legacy Quantum Experience and Qconsole accounts.
+Since November 2019 (and with version `0.4` of this `qiskit-ibmq-provider` package), the IBM Quantum Provider only supports the new [IBM Quantum Experience], dropping support for the legacy Quantum Experience and Qconsole accounts.
 The new IBM Quantum Experience is also referred as `v2`, whereas the legacy one and Qconsole as `v1`.